Optimal detection of weak positive latent dependence between two sequences of multiple tests: Discussion

 The asymptotic properties of the proposed method were derived in Section~\ref{sec:theory} under the assumption that the test statistics $T_{kj}$ are independent across $j$.
 When the $T_{kj}$ are correlated, $\widehat{\mathcal{D}}$~\eqref{eq:Dhat} will likely no longer be asymptotically optimal, though the simulations in Section~\ref{sec:dep} indicate that it can still have good power. \citet{hall2008properties} studied the asymptotic properties of the higher criticism procedure for single-sequence signal detection with correlated tests, and \citet{hall2010innovated} proposed the innovated higher criticism method that can achieve optimality for certain correlation structures.
 However, their results do not immediately extend to testing for dependence~\eqref{eq:test}, and further work is necessary to determine the fundamental limits of detection as well as to develop optimal methods.

-Some alternatives to the $\widehat{\mathcal{D}}$ test statistic may have better finite-sample performance.
+Some alternatives to the proposed $\widehat{\mathcal{D}}$ may have better finite-sample performance.
 Recently, \citet{li2015higher} showed that for the single-sequence detection problem, a test based on the Berk-Jones goodness-of-fit statistic can be dramatically more powerful than the higher criticism statistic, on which $\widehat{\mathcal{D}}$ is based.
 Previously, \citet{jager2007goodness} showed that the Berk-Jones-based test has the same asymptotic optimality properties as higher criticism.
 A similar statistic for testing~\eqref{eq:test} would be a useful alternative to $\widehat{\mathcal{D}}$.

 This paper assumes that the $T_{kj}$ are two-tailed test statistics, and as such ignores the directions of effect of the non-null signals.
-This is because in practice, substantial cross-study heterogeneity can make it unlikely for two independently conducted studies to share not only some of the same significant features, but with the same directions of effect as well.
-In genome-wide association studies, for example, a variety of confounding factors can result in causal variants that appear to affect even two closely related traits in different directions.
 However, it may be desirable to require variants to exhibit the same directions of effect in order to be considered as evidence for genetic sharing.
-There exist several methods that can test for this more stringent condition \citep{heller2014replicability}, and it would be interesting to study their asymptotic properties.
+There exist methods that can test for this more stringent condition \citep{heller2014replicability}, and it would be interesting to study their asymptotic properties.

-Finally, while~\eqref{eq:test} tests for weak positive dependence between two sequences of tests, there are frequently more than two sequences under consideration.
-In the application to the pediatric autoimmune diseases in Section~\ref{sec:application}, for example, the proposed method was applied to all possible pairs of 10 diseases.
-This led to a multiple testing problem, which necessitated a Bonferronic adjustment for the 45 tests.
-However, this is clearly too stringent, as the tests are highly dependent.
-Yet the dependence is also highly structured, and in future work it may be possible to design false discovery rate procedures, or other multiple testing corrections, that are valid under this type of dependence.